-What is a subpoena and can you refuse to testify if you have been subpoenaed?
+What is a subpoena?
+Can you refuse to testify if subpoenaed?

 People who receive a subpoena for a criminal matter often wonder if they can ignore the subpoena or refuse to testify.